-- (1) The price to the public includes the cost of hedging our obligations under the notes through one or more of our affiliates, which includes our affiliates' expected cost of providing such hedge as well as the profit our affiliates expect to realize in consideration for assuming the risks inherent in providing such hedge.
-For additional related information, please see "Use of Proceeds" beginning on page PS-19 of the accompanying product supplement no. 166-A-I. - (2) Please see "Supplemental Plan of Distribution (Conflicts of Interest)" in this term sheet for information about fees and commissions.
+(1) The price to the public includes the cost of hedging our obligations under the notes through one or more of our affiliates, which includes our affiliates' expected cost of providing such hedge as well as the profit our affiliates expect to realize in consideration for assuming the risks inherent in providing such hedge.
+For additional related information, please see "Use of Proceeds" beginning on page PS-19 of the accompanying product supplement no. 166-A-I.

+(2) Please see "Supplemental Plan of Distribution (Conflicts of Interest)" in this term sheet for information about fees and commissions.

 The agent for this offering, J.P.
-Morgan Securities Inc., which we refer to as JPMSI, is an affiliate of ours.
-See "Supplemental Plan of Distribution (Conflicts of Interest) in this term sheet.
+Morgan Securities LLC, which we refer to as JPMS, is an affiliate of ours.
+See "Supplemental Plan of Distribution (Conflicts of Interest)" on the last page of this term sheet.